billchurch/webssh2_client/README.md

 ## WebSSH2 Configuration

 The WebSSH2 client can be customized using the `window.webssh2Config` object.
-This object is typically injected by the WebSSH2 server, but it can also be manually set or modified by users for customization purposes.
+This object is typically injected by the WebSSH2 server, but users can also manually set or modify it for customization purposes.

 ### Basic Usage